mihirgandecha/Programming-C/README.md

 ## Projects List

 1. **Recursive Decent Parser of Turtle Program**
    *Description*: Implementation of various advanced data structures, such as Linked Stack, and algorithms to implement my own parser and interpreter of the Turtle program.
-This project emphasizes on efficient testing, data manipulation and algorithm optimisation.
+This project emphasizes on efficient testing, data manipulation, and algorithm optimization.
    *Project Link*: [View on GitHub](https://github.com/mihirgandecha/Programming-C/tree/main/AdvancedDataStructures)